GCdePaula/lua_optimizer/doc/doc.md

 As such, in the concrete interpretation, the set of values `x` can have before the loop is `{1}`, the set at the beginning of the loop is `{1, 2, 3, 4}`, and the set after the loop is `{5}`

 These sets are the concrete values `x` can have during the concrete interpretation, at their respective points of the program.
-We can map each set of concrete values to a lattice element, through what is called an abstraction function.
+We can map each set of concrete values to a lattice element through what is called an abstraction function.
 This abstraction function transforms a value from the concrete set to the abstract set, which is out lattice.
 For our lattice, the set `{1}` abstracts to the lattice element `1`, the set `{1, 2, 3, 4}` abstracts to Bottom, and the set `{5}` abstracts to the lattice element `5`.

 A lattice element assigned to `x` at some point of the program is valid if that element is less or equal than the abstraction of the concrete values of `x`.
 In other words, at each point of the program, our analysis can only assign a lower or equal lattice element to `x` than the abstraction of its concrete values.
 If the concrete values of `x` abstracts to Bottom, our analysis must assign Bottom to `x`.
-If the concrete values of `x` abstracts to a constant, must either assign that constant or Bottom to `x`.
+If the concrete values of `x` abstracts to a constant, our analysis must either assign that constant or Bottom to `x`.

-Note that assigning Bottom to every variable is always valid, because Bottom is less or equal than all lattice elements.
+Note that assigning Bottom to every variable is always valid, because Bottom is less than or equal to any lattice elements.
 However, our analysis wouldn't be very useful if it did that.
 We want to find the greatest valid lattice element for every variable at every point in the program, because it gives us more information.
 That information is then used for constant propagation and unreachable code elimination.
 More on that later.

-To that end, our analysis starts by initializing every variable to Top everywhere, and that every statement is unreachable.
+To that end, our analysis starts by initializing every variable to Top everywhere, and marking every statement as unreachable.
 This configuration is invalid for most programs.
 Through abstract interpretation, we may find out those values were incorrect and need to fall back into a more conservative truth, lowering lattice elements and marking statements as reachable until we reach a stable configuration.

 That stable configuration is a fixed point.
 We don't start in a fixed point, we reach it by lowering lattice elements.
 If the algorithm is stopped prematurely, the found configuration might be invalid.
-Assigning Bottom to every variable everywhere is a fixed point.
-However, our analysis searches for the greatest fixed point, because it gives us more information.

 ## Evaluating Expressions